eugenetriguba/config-file/CONTRIBUTING.md

   - All it does is ensure that all the tests pass.

-To get started, make sure you have poetry installed and run `poetry install` and `poetry shell` to enter the virtual environment.
+To get started, make sure you have poetry installed and run `poetry install -E yaml -E toml` and `poetry shell` to enter the virtual environment.